 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- You may need to have blood tests, an electrocardiogram (ECG), chest x-ray, and other tests.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need blood tests, an EKG, or chest x-ray before your surgery.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery:

 Ask caregivers about directions for eating and drinking.

 - Ask your caregiver before you take any medicine on the day of your surgery.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.
 Caregivers will check that your medicines will not interact poorly with the medicine you need for surgery.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.